abramhindle/ttwl-cli-saveedit/README-saves.md

     ttwl-save-edit old.sav new.sav --level 20
     ttwl-save-edit old.sav new.sav --level-max

+By default, this will set your XP level to the minimum for the specified level.
+To set to the *maximum* XP for the level (so that a +1XP will level you up), add `--xp-max`

+    ttwl-save-edit old.sav new.sav --level 25 --xp-max

+The `--xp-max` argument has no effect when setting the user to the maximum level.

+These arguments will also add in any appropriate skill points which would have happened as a result of levelling.

 ## Chaos Level

 The `--chaos` argument can be used to activate Chaos Mode at any point,